Lostlitus/notes/cpp/expression.md

 ## Value categories are for expression only

-Only expression has value categories, which consists of lvalue, xvalue, prvalue, glvalue and rvalue.
-Their relations can be clarified in a tree view:
+Only expression has value category, which consist of lvalue, xvalue, prvalue, glvalue and rvalue.
+Their relations can be clarified in a tree view.

 ```txt
 lvalue    xvalue    prvalue